aws-samples/data-protection/usecase-7/README.md

 ## Cleanup

 #### AWS Event
 Don't worry about cleanup, we will take care of it.
-Hopefully you learnt something useful in this workshop that you can take back your organization.
+Hopefully you've learned something useful in this workshop that you can take back your organization.
 Thank you for coming.

 #### On Your Own
 1. Disable and delete Root CA and Subordinate CA